 Self-care for parents is an underrated factor when it comes to raising a teen.
 Parents are awesome people and have a significant impact on their children.
-In my line of work, I talk every day with parents who would do anything for their kids.
+At Newport Academy, we talk every day with parents who would do anything for their kids.
 Family means everything to them.
 They would give their children the clothes off their backs, take a bullet for them—every cliché you can think of.

 But there’s one thing that these parents almost never do—one essential thing that they put at the bottom of their list again and again: self-care.